ansys/scade-apitools/doc/source/examples/create_make.rst

 Diagram
 -------

-The function ``fill_diagram`` creates the equations in the diagram, at hard-coded positions.
+The ``fill_diagram`` function creates the equations in the diagram at hard-coded positions.

 There are as many textual expressions as there are elements in the structure type.
 These are a sequence of (default value, status).